toss/slash/packages/react/error-boundary/src/useErrorBoundary.en.md

 # useErrorBoundary

-Hook used to deliver the error to the nearest `ErrorBoundary`.

 React's [`ErrorBoundary`](https://reactjs.org/docs/error-boundaries.html) component only catches an error occurred on render or in `useEffect` callback.
 So `useErrorBoundary` returns a function to deliver any error occurred in other place to `ErrorBoundary`.